Mazda Familia: Fourth generation (FA4; 1977)

 In Indonesia the third-generation Familia was marketed by Indomobil Group twice, the first time as the 323 hatchback from 1977 to 1980, and the second time around as the low-cost alternative of the popular Toyota Kijang and fellow Indomobil Group product's Suzuki Carry Extra/Futura; low-price "Mazda MR90" (hatchback) between December 1990 to 1993, "Mazda Baby Boomers" (hatchback) between 1993 and 1995, and as the "Mazda Vantrend" (station wagon and special limited order as high roof van or pickup) between 1993 and 1997.
 The Vantrend and its derivatives were also marketed as the Mazda M1400.
 The name MR90 stands for "Mobil Rakyat 90" (people's car for the 1990s) as it was intended to become a national car project.
 This was scuppered by the appearance of the Timor 515 project.
 The MR90 and its successors did see limited exports to small markets such as Fiji and Sri Lanka.
 There was also a better equipped GLX version available.
 The Baby Boomers was a lightly facelifted variant with new bumpers and a rear spoiler, for a more sporty appearance overall.

 The 1990s versions built by Indomobil have modernized headlights (same as on the Mazda 626 (GC), while Vantrend adopted the pre-facelift North American market quad headlights version) and bumpers.
 These alterations mean that the overall length increased, up to 3970 mm for the MR90 hatchback.
-Only the 70 PS UC 1.4-liter engine was offered, in combination with a five-speed transmission.
+Only the 70 PS UC 1.4-litre engine was offered, in combination with a five-speed transmission.
 The project was suggested to and given the green light by Mazda's Senior Managing Director Keiji Asano while he was on a trip to Indonesia in 1986.
-Sold alongside the seventh generation 323, an MR90 cost less than half the price of the newer model, but still more expensive than Toyota Kijang and Suzuki Carry "minibuses" as the country imposed 30% tax for sedans.
+Sold alongside the seventh generation 323, an MR90 cost less than half the price of the newer model, but still more expensive than Toyota Kijang and Suzuki Carry "minibuses" as the country imposed 30% tax for saloons.
 In the past hatchback and wagon were classified as sedan Indonesia, but then revised as "minibus" in early 2000s.
 This changes boosting the sales of hatchbacks and started the downfall of sedans popularity in Indonesia.